ROSE ANN FINKEL

 Rose Ann is an active member of Les Dames d’Escoffier, an organization of women leaders in food, beverage, and hospitality whose mission is education, advocacy, and philanthropy.
 She contributed the section on beer to their cookbook, “Cooking with Les Dames d’Escoffier: At Home with the Women Who Shape the Way We Eat and Drink.”

-This coming October, Rose Ann and Charles are being honored with the 2015 Angelo Pellegrini Award in recognition of their contributions to the world of food and drink.
+In October 2015, Rose Ann and Charles were honored with the Angelo Pellegrini Award in recognition of their contributions to the world of food and drink.